Tatar name

 A Tatar personal name, being strongly influenced by Russian tradition, consists of two main elements: isem (given name) and familia (family name) and also patronymic.
-Given names were traditional for Volga Bulgars for centuries, while family names appeared in the end of the 19th century, when they replaced patronymics.
-In fact, the usage of family names appeared when Russian scribers gave documents to Bulgars.
-Later, being adapted to Soviet tradition, Volga Bulgars started to use a patronymic as the third element, especially in informal communication.
+Given names were traditional for Volga Tatars for centuries, while family names appeared in the end of the 19th century, when they replaced patronymics.
+In fact, the usage of family names appeared when Russian scribers gave documents to Tatars.
+Later, being adapted to Soviet tradition, Volga Tatars started to use a patronymic as the third element, especially in informal communication.